Non Sequitur by Wiley Miller for August 20, 2009

 30. Missing large

-CoBass almost 15 years ago
+CoBass over 15 years ago

 I’d feel a lot better about the health care reform plans, and especially the public option, if Congress hadn’t rejected a proposal to put themselves under the public option plan.
 (This is according to news reports I’ve seen.
 If the reports are wrong, I’d appreciate being corrected.)